More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 The Future

 At the end of the day, being a security guard boils down to putting food on the table and keeping a roof over my head.
 Any line of trade will suit you if you stick at it long enough.
-If you want to strike out for greener pastures, then you need to wait until your abilities are up to the challenge.
+If you want to strike out for greener pastures, then you need to wait until your skills are up to the challenge.

 I still have a vivid memory from a few years ago, when my whole extended family paid a visit to my grandfather, who was in the hospital due to cancer.
 As I was there talking about my career development, one of my uncles said, “What do you mean by career development?
 You’re a security guard.”